Almerc/almerc.github.io/_posts/2015-03-22-PedalProject.md

 title: Soldering and Screaming
 ---

-I have been jamming with guitar stompboxes since my teens and became addicted to collecting and building a monster pedal board to experiment with effects, often resulting in a cacophony of psychadelic noise.
-It was a lot of fun and I spent an obscene amount of money in the process.
-Recently I came across this website [Fuzzdogs pedal parts](http://shop.pedalparts.co.uk/) and was interested to find out what goes into building effects pedals and improve my soldering skills in the process.
+Guitar stompboxes were once an addiction of mine.
+To collect and build a monster pedal board to experiment and combine effects, often resulting in a cacophony of psychadelic noise.
+It was a lot of fun and I spent an obscene amount of money trying to build my dream setup for gigging with.
+Recently I came across this website for pedal kits [Fuzzdogs pedal parts](http://shop.pedalparts.co.uk/) and was interested to get inside the stompbox and learn a bit how they work , improve my soldering skills and hopefully end up with useable Tubescreamer to play with.

+The [Tubescreamer](http://shop.pedalparts.co.uk/Tube_Screamer_TS808__TS9/p847124_7462506.aspx) kit I ordered is modeled on the legendary TS808 and TS9 which go for around £150 so if I could put one together for £35 (including the case) which got close to that sound it'd be a bargain and I'd be chuffed with myself.

+Now I'm pretty much a beginner with electronics so I thought this was going to be pretty challenging and spotting how small the the pcb board is and how many components were in the kit was pretty daunting!
+Fuzzdogs kit came with very clear downloadable [instructions](http://pedalparts.co.uk/docs/TubeScreamer2.pdf) with a circuit diagram and components labeled on the pcb.
+The only thing you need to work out is which resistor is which by using a [colour code chart](http://www.digikey.co.uk/en/resources/conversion-calculators/conversion-calculator-resistor-color-code-4-band) OR if you're eyes are hurting from squinting for a long time whilst trying to make a judgment call on whether the ring is red or brown then you could also a multi-meter to double check.

+I also used a helping hands which I would highly recommend as this saved a lot of frustration when it came to steadily placing and soldering components on such a small board (50 x 37mm).

 ####Reading resistors and assembling components on the pcb